Garden

 • Rotate nightshade family crops on a 3–4 year cycle - adults overwinter in the top 5 cm of soil near where crops grew the previous season

-• Plant nasturtiums and marigolds near nightshade crops to attract parasitic wasps and confuse host-plant searching beetles
+• Plant nasturtiums, marigolds, and dill near nightshade crops to attract parasitic wasps and predatory insects that naturally regulate Colorado potato beetle populations

 • Time transplanting so plants are large and resilient before the main adult emergence in late spring